 Think about it: If you always get your favourite bottle of shampoo for $5 and you see it offered for $10, you will likely look elsewhere before you even notice that shipping is free delivery is an option.

 4. Add handling costs

-When you receive a fulfillment quotation, the shipping company accounts for handling costs which cover the operations within a fulfillment center.
+When you receive a fulfilment quotation, the shipping company accounts for handling costs which cover the operations within a fulfilment centre.